maechler/a2e/README.md

 ### Windows installation

 We recommend to use [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and install Ubuntu 18.04 as you will probably not be able to run the SMAC optimizers on Windows.
-But if you really want to use Windows, you will at least need SWIG and graphviz installed:
+But if you really want to use Windows, you will have to at least install SWIG and graphviz:

 - `SWIG`:
     - Download `swigwin-4.*.*` from http://www.swig.org/download.html